lykahb/groundhog/README.md

 fantastic whenever I have encountered issues.
 Groundhog is definitely my first choice when I need a Haskell "ORM".

 Doug Beardsley, Soostone Inc.

+> Groundhog is an excellent library for relational databases in Haskell.
+It uses quasi quotation to help you understand the details of your model, not to hide them from you.
+The converters feature allows us to make our "base" types light of type-class baggage while still getting the benefits of automated schema control.
+Thank you very much for your hard work on this Boris!

+Scott Murphy, founder of Plow Technologies